kavat/anubi/README.md

 User is helped by a simply webui in order to interact with Anubi (as default console is reacheable at http://127.0.0.1:5555)

 ![Anubu WebUI](images/webui.png)

+### SBOM
+Anubi helps producing SBOM (Software Bill of Materials), a comprehensive, machine-readable inventory of all components, including their versions and dependencies, used in a software application.
+Using syft command, SBOM is provided with OWASP CycloneDX standard.

 ## OS supported
 Linux, MacOS and Windows